dukedougal/cpmserver/README.md

 # Specific goals:
 * The goal is to design a system that supports multiple types of vintage Z80 computers and multiple types of bidirectional connections.

+# Current status Oct 2020:
+Gathering ideas and gauging interest to see if anyone thinks it's a good idea, to see who might be interested to participate